syzwina/quartz/content/notes/books/The Prophet.md

 > You are good when you strive to give of yourself.
 > Yet you are not evil when you seek gain for yourself.

+This ^ yes.
+It's sometimes okay/necessary to look out for yourself.
+Because, if not you, then who?

 > [!QUOTE]
 >